pjones1063/AspeQt-2k24/README.md

 #### Support and other inquiries can be made on our BBS at:   $ telnet 13leader.net 8023 or http://13leader.net

+#### Package builds for Windows, Linux, MacOS, and RasPi at:  https://sourceforge.net/projects/respeqt/files/

 ####  Raspberry Pi or other Debian based Linux installation

 * 1- Build a USB2PC cable outlined in usb2pc_build_instructions.pdf